What to do if you're struggling to pay your energy bills

 At the moment, it is difficult to check if your home meets the criteria.
 However, Ofgem has said that BEIS is working on a tool to help people check their eligibility.

-If temperatures drop to freezing in your area, you may be able to get £25 to help with energy costs through the Cold Weather Payment scheme.
+If temperatures drop to freezing in your area, you may be able to get £25 to help with energy costs through the Cold Weather Payment (this link will open in a new tab.)

 How does it work?